Sautéed Shrimp

 On average, shrimp take 2-3 minutes to cook completely.
 Jumbo shrimp could take 4-6 minutes, depending on the actual size and thickness.
 You are looking for the shrimp to turn completely opaque to be done, and no more.

-If you have any leftover shrimp, you can store them in the air-tight container, in the refrigerator.
+Storing: If you have any leftover shrimp, you can store them in the air-tight container, in the refrigerator, for 2-3 days.

-Although, I don’t recommend reheating seafood, you can technically do it.
-Do note that reheated shrimp will not taste as good as fresh and the texture won’t be the same.
+Although, I don’t usually recommend reheating seafood, you can technically do it.
+Shrimp is not bad reheated, especially if they are larger sizes.
+(Do note that reheated shrimp will not taste as good as fresh and the texture won’t be the same.)

 PIN THIS RECIPE